 Hahndorf, Stirling and Mount Barker all provide a good range of fashion, jewellery, homewares, galleries and food outlets.
 Local gems can also be found in smaller towns like Aldgate, Nairne, Balhannah, Woodside, Charleston, Lobethal and Gumeracha.

-Lovely main street with shoes and clothing, childrenswear, haberdashery, books, kitchenware, plants and artisan chocolates.
-Highlights include Maple and Three Birds for fashion and homewares, Matilda's bookshop for kids, the Organic Market and Cafe for interesting health foods and ingredients, Aptos Cruz for designer art and furniture, and 29 Milan for homewares.
+The garden village of Stirling has a lovely main street with shops offering shoes and clothing, childrenswear, haberdashery, books, kitchenwares, plants and artisan chocolates.
+Highlights include Three Birds and September Maison for homewares and fashion (along with 29 Milan just a block back from the main street), Matilda bookshop, the Organic Market and Cafe for interesting health foods and ingredients, Red Cacao for indulgent chocolates and Aptos Cruz for designer art and furniture.
 The Stirling Adelaide Hills website has a handy list of shops.

 Smaller towns worth a look include Aldgate for homewares, jewellery, clothing, toys and collectibles, Balhannah for local artisan and homewares at Living by Design and Field Trip, Woodside for bric-a-brac and antiques and Charleston for cool homewares, clothing and accessories at Pony.